 6. Do not go from TV/PC directly to bed.

 It is far better to do a bit of paperwork, read a book or just unwind with your loved ones before going to sleep.

-7. Make your bedroom for sleeping.
+7. Reserve your bedroom for sleeping.

 8. Fix the temperature.

-Like Goldilocks, you want your bedroom temp to be, “just right.”
+Like Goldilocks, you want your bedroom temp to be “just right.”
 Your bedroom should be cool, but not cold, to help promote sleep.

 9. Get a comfortable sleep environment.